RouxRC/gazouilleur/LIST_COMMANDS.md

   + `lasttweet [<N>] [<options>]`

-     > Prints the last or &lt;N&gt; last tweets sent with the channel's account (options from "last" can apply).
+     > Prints the last or &lt;N&gt; last tweets sent with the channel's account (options from "last" except --from can apply).
      > > restricted to /TWITTER

   + `identica <text> [--nolimit]`